 The estimated time to complete this activity is: 1 hour.

 HSCSN designates this enduring educational activity for a maximum of 1.0 AMA Physician Recognition Award Category 1 Credits™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.
 HSCSN's CME Information

-This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education (AACME) through the joint sponsorship of the Health Services for Children with Special Needs, Inc. (HSCSN), The National Alliance to Advance Adolescent Health and the District of Columbia Department of Health.
-The Health Services for Children with Special Needs, Inc. (HSCSN) is accredited by the MedChi, The Maryland State Medical Society, to provide continuing medical education (CME) for physicians.
+This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Health Services for Children with Special Needs, Inc. (HSCSN), the National Alliance to Advance Adolescent Health/Got Transition, and the District of Columbia Department of Health.
+Health Services for Children with Special Needs, Inc. (HSCSN) is accredited by MedChi, The Maryland State Medical Society to provide continuing medical education for physicians.

 Released on: May 15, 2017